jevmax/SQL-Query-Airbnb-in-NYC/readme_test.md

 > Most common Host (and how many distinct [non duplicate] properties they have)

-> Total price (SUM?) based on each Neighborhood Group so I can compare and contrast which neighborhood groups (and the neighborhoods in each group) are more lucrative
+> Total price (SUM?) based on each Neighborhood Group so I can compare and contrast which neighborhood groups (and the neighborhoods in each group) are more lucrative.
-	NOTE: Jev, this means that you'll have to query for the neighborhood 	group first, then get a sum of all the property price and show 	answer in a new column AS 'answer' column.
-Pick apart if it doesn't 	work.

 > What properties are licensed?
 > How many properties have reviews BUT no ratings?
 (That's odd)